 The panel is satisfied that NCI's application meets this criterion.
 NCI has clearly specified the programme's physical resource requirements in Section 7 of the programme document.
 This includes software tools, cloud resources and administrative support provided by a dedicated Programme Coordinator.
 The programme will be offered at NCI's campus, located within the International Financial Services Centre (IFSC) of Dublin.
-As the programme proposed is a revalidation, the required learning spaces (inclusive of traditional classrooms, studios and collaborative learning spaces) are in existence, and funds have been committed to additional refurbishment in 2020 to augment these.
+The required learning spaces (inclusive of traditional classrooms, studios and collaborative learning spaces) are in existence, and funds have been committed to additional refurbishment in 2020 to augment these.
 Learners at NCI also have access to recreation and dining facilities, and personal study spaces.